guidotorresmx/music-player/README.md

 # music-player
 ## intro
 This is a music player app embedded into a static website, it contains most of the basic functionalities as well as a responsive interface.
-And it posts feedback from people's favourite songs to us by clicking fav when reproducing a song.
+And it posts feedback from people's favourite songs to our AWS infrastructure by clicking fav when reproducing a song.

 After a month of usage the site will go down and votes from people will be shown instead for the rest of the year.